Sunshine Chinchillas

 Cashew

-Cedar (stay far away from that bedding sold at pet stores as they can be toxic)
+Cedar (stay far away from that bedding sold at pet stores as they are toxic)

 Cherry